Navigating bad credit: Mortgage success tips 2025

 Get free mortgage advice*

-What is a bad-credit mortgage?
+What is a bad credit mortgage?

-"Bad credit mortgage" is a term used to describe mortgage products available through specialist lenders that are more likely to approve applications from those with poor credit scores.
+"Bad credit mortgage" is a term used to describe mortgage products available through specialist lenders that are more likely to approve applications from people with poor credit scores.
 They are sometimes known as “sub-prime”, “impaired credit” or "adverse credit" lenders and are characterised by the fact they offer more flexibility in their lending criteria than most high street lenders.

 How do bad-credit mortgages work?

-Even across specialist lenders that offer bad-credit mortgages, there are differences in the types of black marks they will accommodate from potential homebuyers.
-A relatively large number of lenders may be prepared to accept minor infringements, such as a late credit-card payment, while far fewer will consider those with defaults on mortgage payments or CCJs, for example.
-As a rule of thumb, the more serious the issue - and the more recently it happened - the more of an impact it will have on your potential to get a mortgage.
+Even across specialist lenders that offer bad credit mortgages, there are differences in the types of black marks they will accommodate from potential homebuyers.
+A relatively large number of lenders may be prepared to accept minor infringements, such as a late credit card payment, while far fewer will consider those with defaults on mortgage payments or CCJs, for example.

 Lenders will be stricter in their assessment during the application process and will typically require a larger deposit as well as levying a higher interest rate.

-The good news is, the market has opened up over recent years and there are generally options available for those with even the most seriously impaired credit scores.
+The good news is the market has opened up over recent years, and there are generally options available for those with even the most seriously impaired credit scores.
 If you are looking for a mortgage but have a bad credit score, don't lose hope: while you may have to pay more and have a limited choice of lenders, it should still be possible to find a suitable deal.

 For detailed information on how to get a mortgage with very poor credit scores, read our guides on getting approved for a mortgage when you have a CCJ, IVA or have been made bankrupt.